 Specifically it will be donated to ‘The Emmy Coates - “Smile, love & be kind” fund.
 The fund was set up by the doctors and nurses at the Royal Marsden who looked after Emmy.
 They were so taken aback by her indomitable spirit, her unbelievable attitude in the face of such overwhelming odds, and the utterly inspirational effect and beautiful impact that she had on everyone she came into contact with, that they decided to rename the fund (associated with their unit) in honour of her - to celebrate the simply wonderful human being that she was.

 The Royal Marsden gave us hope when we had no right to have any.
 They supported us and gave us both strength in the darkest hours when all we wanted to do was give up.
 I can’t tell you in words how special they were to Emmy or how much they mean to Emmy’s family and I for all that they have done and continue to do, for us and so many others.
 Every single person that works there is wonderful and it is an honour to continue to fundraise for them.
 This fund will support ongoing research in the field of head and neck cancers at the hospital and will forever remain named ‘The Emmy Coates Fund’.

 I will always donate to this fund through Mollivers (and this just giving page) and I will always keep The Royal Marsden in the centre of my thoughts for any personal future fundraising that I do.
 But most of all I will always keep Emmy's motto at the heart of anything that I or Mollivers does.
 I hope you will all join me in celebrating Emmy in the way that she deserves by continuing to support this wonderful Hospital in all that they do and continue to do everything we can to make Emmy proud.

 Thank you in advance for every single penny donated.
-It absolutely means the world to me and will do to many others on a similar journey.
+It absolutely means the world to me (and to everyone that knew Emmy) and will do so much to help those on a similar journey to Emmy.